rohan-dot/Rasa-NLU/README.md

 Second, the gain is concentrated in recall-sensitive regimes.
 On list, the hybrid agent reaches 96.0 while every DSPy variant falls between 0.0 and 13.0, with three of six scoring 0.0.
 On factoid, 69.0 against a best-DSPy of 31.0.
-The ablation rows locate the active ingredient: removing dense retrieval and the cross-encoder (SQLite FTS5) still reaches 62.0/87.0 on factoid/list, while removing type-specific generation (FTS5 + CoT) drops to 50.0/70.0.
-The agentic loop itself carries most of the lift over DSPy; dense+reranker and type-specific prompting add the remainder.
+Removing dense retrieval and the cross-encoder (SQLite FTS5) yields 62.0/87.0 on factoid/list; further removing type-specific generation (FTS5 + CoT) yields 50.0/70.0.
+The agentic loop accounts for most of the gap over DSPy; dense retrieval with reranking and type-specific prompting account for the remainder.

 Third, optimization improves benchmark behavior on the regimes it can reach but does not address evidence completeness.
 MIPROv2